huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] England
 - [ ] Asia

-#### What is Vincenzo Peruggia’s claim to fame in the art world?
+#### What is Vincenzo Peruggia's claim to fame in the art world?

 - [ ] Discovering Picasso
 - [x] Stealing the Mona Lisa
 - [ ] Building the Louvre

-#### “Break a leg” is a term used to wish people in what profession good luck?
+#### "Break a leg" is a term used to wish people in what profession good luck?

 - [ ] Horse racing
 - [ ] Forensic accounting